 Our Expertise →

-Legal 500 UK 2020 describes FLiP’s team as ‘pioneering and market-leading’ and notes that Dominic Raeside, head of our mediation practice, is an ‘outstanding mediator’.
+FLiP’s mediation team is one of the best in the country.
+Legal 500 UK has described FLiP’s mediation team as ‘pioneering and market-leading’ noting that Dominic Raeside, our Head of Mediation, is an ‘outstanding mediator’.

 Types of mediation we offer